Time to Make

 - Ask children to label the drawings with the different kind of light that each eye is reacting to.
-Use this as a basis for discussing why the pupil reactions this way to let in more or less light and how the human eye works.
+Use this as a basis for discussing why the pupil reacts this way – to let in more or less light – and how the human eye works.

 Pre-draw the main eye-shapes onto card before starting the exercise if youre doing it with a large group, to make it easier